apostolikas/FROMAGe-Prompting-Strategies/blogpost.md

   <img src="images_report/Visual_augmentation_of_prompt.png" />
 </p>

 After obtaining the embeddings, the cosine similarity was computed using each token in the text output of the model with each token in the original caption for both cases (i.e. using visual augmentation or not).
-The results for this experiment can be seen in the following table.
+The results of this experiment can be seen in the following table.

 <div align="center">